 When I say everything is “imperfect,” we could associate this with everything being “incomplete.”
 If a coward is lacking courage, even courage is “incomplete” in that my “courage” would only be good insomuch as it wasn’t oppressive and existed in concert with many other values (as I discussed with Ethan Nelson in O.G.
 Rose Conversation Episode #66).
 If I want the thing-cat to be “meaningful” to me, I need thoughts about the thing-cat (such as the word “cat”), but those thoughts cannot be found in the thing-cat itself: something external to the thing is required.
 And so on.

-Everything is itself in relation to other things which cannot be located “in” things, while “perfect things” would be totally self-relating and actually be “totally self-relating” (versus only believe such about itself).
-Only God is “totally self-relating,” while everything else falls short, and in this way everything is finite, imperfect, and incomplete.
+Everything is itself in relation to other things which cannot be located “in” things, while “complete things” would be totally self-relating and actually be such.
 We can also think of “imperfect” in the tradition of Aquinas, which associates “perfection” with “the ability of a thing to operate according to what it is” (a hand is “perfect,” for example, if it is able to pick up a cup), and claim that nothing can “meaningfully be itself” without reference to something outside of itself (the thing-cat needs the word “cat,” for example).
 We could even think about how a cat cannot stay alive and be itself unless it can find food, and that food exists “outside the cat” in mice, cat food, and the like; a bookcase needs someone to put book on it so that the bookcase can “be itself”; and so on.

 We cannot avoid “starting somewhere,” so the question is what constitutes “the best bet” for where to start, and what starting position has the highest likelihood of generating a strong “return on the investment” of our mind and thoughts.
 For me, that is Dialectical Thinking, though perhaps it is more so a “meta-start,” something more akin to the language we start with (say English) versus a particular subject or word.
 Though it seems like we start learning with the word “cat,” we “actually already” started learning by operating in English versus Chinese — the choice to engage in Dialectical Thinking might be something more like “a language” than “the word(s) of a language.”
 Perhaps the choice to engage in Dialectical Thinking transforms the entire horizon according to which we engage with the world (so perhaps then I am talking here of our “starting horizon” more so than our “starting point,” but I won’t be a stickler).